mauriziodapor/POLARe/README.md

 It uses the relativistic partial wave expansion method (Mott theory).

 The user should include the input data in the "INPUT/input.txt" file.
-For example, for calculating the DESCS of 1000 eV electrons in U (atomic number Z=92), the "INPUT/input.txt" file can contains the following information:
+For example, for calculating the DESCS of 1000 eV electrons in U (atomic number Z=92, transverse spin-polarization), the "INPUT/input.txt" file can contain the following information:

 Z 92
 E(eV) 1000
 Positron/Electron(0/1) 1
 Px 1
 Py 0
 Pz 0
 Azimuth(deg) 90

 As the z axis was chosen along the direction of particle incidence, when Pz=1 the spin-polarization of the beam is longitudinal.
 When the beam is spin-polarized with transverse polarization, i.e. when Px and/or Py are set to be different from zero, the DESCS depends on the azimuthal angle and on the spin-polarization as well.